-- Waterweed will be removed from head waters before downstream waters to contain spread. - The removed plant matter will be put to effective use, where possible, in order to increase the cost-effectiveness of removal measures.

-Responsible parties and co-operation partners: ELY Centres, owners of water areas, remediation companies.
+- Waterweed will be removed from head waters before downstream waters to contain spread. - The removed plant matter will be put to effective use, where possible, in order to increase the cost-effectiveness of removal measures. - Responsible parties and co-operation partners: ELY Centres, owners of water areas, remediation companies. - o Schedule: continuous.